juliomotol/laravel-auth-timeout/README.md

 ]);
 ```

-> NOTE: This package only works with guards that uses "session" as its driver
+> This package only works with guards that uses `session` as its driver

 ### AuthTimeoutEvent

-The `AuthTimeoutMiddleware` also dispatches an `AuthTimeoutEvent` every time a user has timed out.
-You can assign a listener for this event in your `EventServiceProvider`
+The `AuthTimeoutMiddleware` will dispatch an `AuthTimeoutEvent` every time a user has timed out.
+You can assign a listener for this event in your `EventServiceProvider`.

 ```php
 protected $listen = [